g8a9/wowchemy-website/content/post/whisper-encoder/index.md

 **Acknowledgments**

-Thanks to Marco Gaido for the patient revision.
+Thanks to Marco Gaido for the thorough revision.